apache/spark/dev/README.md

   --help  Show this message and exit.

 Commands:
-  merge       Merge a GitHub PR into Airflow master work_local  Clone a GitHub PR locally for testing (no push)
+  close_jira  Close a JIRA issue (without merging a PR) merge       Merge a GitHub PR into Airflow master work_local  Clone a GitHub PR locally for testing (no push)
 ```